ryandhasgit/Comedy/Headlines.md

 four score and seven years ago: an alternate universe where lincoln is a shoe

-transcript of my inner monologue during a conversation where i stopped listening five minutes ago my inner-monologue five minutes into a conversation i stopped listening to
+transcript of my inner monologue during a conversation where i stopped listening five minutes ago my inner-monologue five minutes into a conversation i stopped listening to"Could you repeat that?" i say for the third time, my (inner) monologue
+"Sure" and other ways to lie about hearing someone hearing what someone said

 my favorite sue (sp?) chef explained this restaurant drama features real meals leaked script for the upcoming pilot of X

-"Could you repeat that?" i say for the third time, my (inner) monologue "Sure" and other ways to lie about hearing someone hearing what someone said

 to save time, everyone is being renamed alex to save time, management as renamed everyone "alex"